binxio/wordpress-markdown-blog-loader/README.md

 Note that the application password is different from the password you use to login to your WordPress installation.

 If the site is served through a CDN, you can also set the `api_host` which will be used as the hostname to invoke the WP REST API.

+## Never touch the WP editor again

+Once you start to manage your blogs via this uploader, *do not edit* the blog via one of the WP editors.
+The editors are weird, because it appears to make a copy of the content on which you get a WYSIWIG viewer.
+Unfortunately, it does not detect changes in the actual blog content.
+It will look like your uploaded changes are not applied (but they are).

 ## Using the image
 To use the docker image, you have to login using a GitHub container registry access token: